When Atticus Graysmith entered the UNC School of Government program, he thought it would also be perfect for his mother, Nicole Graysmith.

 Outside of school, I enjoy barre and other fitness classes, exploring new coffee shops and restaurants, attending sporting events, listening to The Mel Robbins Podcast, and traveling whenever I can.

 Joshua Baird loves working in local government.
 He is using his engineering expertise to enhance infrastructure, implement environmentally sustainable practices and ensure the town’s water and sewer utility is both efficient and fiscally responsible.
-Queue in the MPA from UNC where he is gaining long-range planning skills and big picture decision making-skills to help support his areas of responsiblity.
+Queue in the MPA from UNC where he is gaining long-range planning skills and big picture decision making-skills to help support his areas of responsibility.

 Read more about Joshua Baird’s role and his decision to pursue the MPA from UNC.